 It takes ongoing commitment and dedication to stay alcohol- and drug-free.
 Even under normal circumstances, it’s not easy.
 Celebrating the work it takes to stay in recovery during this year is important.
 Anyone trying to stay clean and sober right now understands.
-Both the COVID-19 and addiction epidemics put incredible pressure on the recovery community.

 What is National Recovery Month?

 National Recovery Month is celebrated every September.
 It focuses on educating people about the importance of treatment services.
 Substance use and mental health treatment is a vital part of finding recovery.
 It gives people the tools they need to rebuild a healthy and rewarding life.

 Substance Abuse and Mental Health Services Administration (SAMHSA) created the National Recovery Month to bring these issues to the public’s attention.
 They also shared success stories to show that living in recovery is possible.
 National Recovery Month works to raise public awareness and inspire those still struggling.

 Recovery is possible and National Recovery Month exists to show that.

 “We found massive levels of variation in… patients who are prescribed opioids… We’ve also seen that the average number of pills prescribed was extremely high for outpatient procedures of this type, particularly for patients who had not been taking opioids prior to surgery.” – Dr. M. Kit Delgado, epidemiologist and researcher, Perelman School of Medicine University of Pennsylvania, Philadelphia, PA

 These excessive, high-dose opioid prescriptions were written for patients who had just undergone a simple, often non-invasive procedure – arthroscopic knee surgery, one of the three most common outpatient procedures in the U.S.

 Penn Study in Detail: Opioid Doses = 50 Milligrams of Morphine Daily